Convolutional Neural Networks on Graphs with Chebyshev Approximation, Revisited

 \subsection{Full-supervised node classification}

 \textbf{Setting and baselines.} For full-supervised node classification, we compare ChebNetII to the baselines in the prior semi-supervised node classification.
-We also include GCNII~\cite{gcnii} and TWIRLS~\cite{twirls}, two competitive baselines for full-supervised node classification.
-For all datasets, we randomly split the nodes into 60\%, 20\%, and 20\% for training, validation and testing, and all methods share the same 10 random splits for a fair comparison, as suggested in~\cite{pei2020geom,bernnet}.
+We also include GCNII~\cite{gcnii}, TWIRLS~\cite{twirls}, EGNN~\cite{egnn} and PDE-GCN~\cite{pdegcn} four competitive baselines for full-supervised node classification.
+For all datasets, we randomly split the nodes into 60\%, 20\%, and 20\% for training, validation and testing, and all methods share the same 10 random splits for a fair comparison, as suggested in~\cite{pei2020geom,chien2021GPR-GNN,bernnet}.

-For ChebNetII, we set the hidden units to be 64 and $K=10$ for all datasets, and employ the same training manner as in the semi-supervised node classification task.
-For GCNII and TWIRLS, we use the officially released code.
-More details of hyper-parameters and baselines’ settings are listed in the supplementary materials.
+For ChebNetII, we also set the hidden units to be 64 and $K=10$ for all datasets, and employ the same training manner as in the semi-supervised node classification task.
+For GCNII, TWIRLS, EGNN and PDE-GCN we use the officially released code.
+More details of hyper-parameters and baselines’ settings are listed in Appendix~\ref{full_exper_app}.

 \textbf{Results.} Table~\ref{tb:full} reports the mean classification accuracy of each model.
 We first observe that, given more training data, ChebNet starts to outperform GCN on both homophilic and heterophilic datasets, which demonstrates the effectiveness of the Chebyshev approximation.
-However, we also observe that ChebNetII achieves new state-of-the-art results on 7 out of 8 datasets and top-2 results on all datasets.
+However, we also observe that ChebNetII achieves new state-of-the-art results on 7 out of 8 datasets and competitive results on Pubmed.
 Notably, ChebNetII outperforms GPR-GNN and BernNet by over 10\% on the Squirrel dataset.
 We attribute this quality to the fact that Chebyshev interpolation achieves near-minimax approximation of any function with respect to the uniform norm, giving ChebNetII greater approximation power than GPR-GNN and BernNet do.